 Hereditary causes

-Systolic heart failure can also be hereditary, meaning people may be more prone to the condition if the same health problems have occurred in older members of their family.
+Systolic heart failure can also be hereditary.
+This means a person may be more prone to the condition if the same health problems have occurred in older family members.

 If a person is experiencing symptoms of systolic heart failure, doctors may order an echocardiogram for confirmation.
 This technology will reveal the ejection fraction of the left ventricle.